🌋 1. Mineralogy and Paleontology 🩕

 2.1 - Introduction

-2.2 - Detailed and scientific table of the main prehistoric fossils, classified by taxonomic groups and geological periods.
+2.2 - Detailed scientific table of major prehistoric fossils, classified by taxonomic groups and geological periods.

-Band Genus / Species Geological period Scientific description Example / Particularity
+Group Genus / Species Geological period Scientific description Example / Feature

-Carnivorous dinosaurs Tyrannosaurus rex Upper Cretaceous Biped, powerful jaws, teeth adapted for tearing North America, apex predator
+Carnivorous dinosaurs Tyrannosaurus rex Upper Cretaceous Bipedal, powerful jaws, teeth adapted for tearing North America, apex predator

-Velociraptor mongoliensis Upper Cretaceous Small, agile, sickle claws on each foot, hunting in packs?
+Velociraptor mongoliensis Upper Cretaceous Small, agile, sickle claw on each foot, pack hunter?
 Mongolia

 Spinosaurus aegyptiacus Cretaceous Semi-aquatic dinosaur, dorsal crest, adapted for fishing Egypt, river fish